naturepoems/naturepoems/quotes/Victorian Nature Poetry (1837–1901)/Gerard Manley Hopkins/index.md

 ---
 layout: author
 title: Gerard Manley Hopkins
-description: "A Jesuit priest and poet, Hopkins is known for his innovative use of language and rhythm.
-His nature poems, such as \"The Windhover\" and \"Pied Beauty,\" celebrate the intricacies of the natural world and explore spiritual themes through vivid imagery."
+description: "A Jesuit priest and one of the most innovative poets of the Victorian era, Hopkins is known for his vivid imagery and use of 'sprung rhythm', often highlighting the beauty and spiritual significance of nature."
 subject: "Victorian Nature Poetry (1837–1901)"
 parent: Victorian Nature Poetry (1837–1901)
 permalink: /Victorian Nature Poetry (1837–1901)/Gerard Manley Hopkins/